 Just think about it: do you use desktop and mobile apps in exactly the same way?
 Or maybe they differ somehow in terms of content organisation or menu presentation?
 I’m sure you’ve noticed that the differences are quite substantial.

-The main differences between desktop and mobile UX design come down to:
+The main differences between desktop and mobile app UX design come down to:

 As desktops have much larger screens than mobile devices, they can include comparatively more extensive sections, and they will still look pretty good and legible.
 With mobile UX, things are a bit more complicated.